 The dorm room

 Once back at the hostel my room is now ready.
 Challenge one is getting into the room as the door is a little tricky, once you’ve sussed it out though it’s easy!
-It’s a spacious 6-bed dorm room on the ground floor.
+It’s a spacious 6-bed dorm room on the ground floor, with plenty of room for your travel backpack next to your bed (or locker if you prefer).
 The only disadvantage of this is you’re at street level so you can hear when people are walking past at night (nothing a good pair of earplugs doesn’t fix – a hostel essential item!)
 Sadly, I’m last in the room which means I am stuck with a top bunk.
 I am sure I’m too old for climbing up ladders to bed haha.

 My key to my room also unlocks the shared bathroom opposite.
 A small but decent sized space with a toilet, shower including changing space and a sink with multiple mirrors and a little shelf.